SEO, or Search Engine Optimization, is forever evolving and changing.

-Almost every month, you hear about a new change, development or algorithm release from the major search engines.
-Regular updates are rolled out to ensure the best content features at the top of the search engines.
+Almost every month, you hear about a new change, development, or algorithm release from the major search engines.
+Regular updates are rolled out to ensure the best content is featured at the search engines’ top.

 Let’s get started,

 Zero-click searches are something Google had always mentioned before they executed it.
 However, when we look at it more closely, we find that it was only in the past year that Google has put any real emphasis on it, hence a worthy SEO trend to look at in this post.

 The idea is that end-users can find the information they seek without leaving the Search Engine.
 Google can do this by scanning the content on your site and finding which content is relevant to specific search queries.